reTHINK-project/dev-hyperty-toolkit/README.md

  * In Linux is normally available at: ```/etc/hosts```
  * In windows is normally available at:  ```C:\Windows\System32\drivers\etc\hosts```

-4. run the local http-server and catalogue with ```npm run start:dev```.
-Check the following url's to allow the certificates:
+5. run the local http-server and catalogue with ```npm run start:dev```.
+A list of folders that are side by side with the toolkit folder will be presented.
+Select the one you have created in step 2 to contain your hyperty source.

+6. Check the following url's to allow the certificates:
  * https://hybroker.rethink.ptinovacao.pt
  * https://catalogue.hybroker.rethink.ptinovacao.pt

-5. Open `https://hybroker.rethink.ptinovacao.pt/examples/` with your favorite browser and select your Hyperty to execute.
+7. Open `https://hybroker.rethink.ptinovacao.pt/examples/` with your favorite browser and select your Hyperty to execute.
 Currently you may find there four demos:

  - Hello World Reporter;
  - Hello World Observer that observes changes made by the first Hello World Reporter;